Italian Brazilians: Decline of Italian immigration

 In 1902, the Italian immigration to Brazil started to decline.
 From 1903 to 1920, only 306,652 Italians immigrated to Brazil, compared to 953,453 to Argentina and 3,581,322 to the United States.
 This was mainly due to the Prinetti Decree in Italy, banning subsidized immigration to Brazil.
 The Prinetti Decree was issued because of the commotion in the Italian press about the poverty faced by most Italians in Brazil.

 The end of slavery made most former slaves left the plantations and so there was a labour shortage on coffee plantations.
 Moreover, "natural inequality of human beings", "hierarchy of races", Social Darwinism, Positivism and other theories were used to explain that the European workers were superior to the native workers.
 In consequence, passages were offered to Europeans (the so-called "subsidized immigration"), mostly to Italians, so that they could come to Brazil and work on the plantations.

 Those immigrants were employed in enormous latifundia (large-scale farms), formerly employing slaves.
 In Brazil, there were no labour laws (the first concrete labour laws appeared only in the 1930s, under President Getúlio Vargas) and so workers had almost no legal protection.
 Contracts signed by the immigrants could easily be violated by the Brazilian landowners who were accustomed to dealing with African slaves.

-The remnants of slavery influenced on how Brazilian landowners dealt with Italian workers: immigrants were often monitored, with extensive hours of work.
+The remnants of slavery influenced how Brazilian landowners dealt with Italian workers: immigrants were often monitored, with extensive hours of work.
 In some cases, they were obliged to buy products that they needed from the landowner.
 Moreover, the coffee farms were located in rather isolated regions.
 If the immigrants became sick, they would take hours to reach the nearest hospital.

 The structure of labor used on farms included the labor of Italian women and children.
 Keeping their Italian culture was also made more difficult: the Catholic churches and Italian cultural centers were far from farms.
 The immigrants who did not accept the standards imposed by landowners were replaced by other immigrants.
 That forced them to accept the impositions of landowners, or they would have to leave their lands.
 Even though Italians were considered to be "superior" to blacks by Brazilian landowners, the situation faced by Italians in Brazil was so similar to that of the slaves that farmers called them escravos brancos (white slaves in Portuguese).